-An antichrist, the "little horn," not only tries to displace God but Daniel alludes to how this is done!
+An antichrist, the "little horn," not only tries to displace God, but Daniel alludes to how this is done!
 There is a "transgression" that casts truth to the ground.
 The church is filled with transgressors.
-The church is filled with transgressors.
 More than that, in Gabriel's follow-up timing question (8:13), he asked Jesus "when" this (the "transgression of desolation") would happen.
-There's our key.
-We already have some clues from the gospels regarding this abomination.
-Gabriel uses a very specific word to render its meaning more precise: transgression or pesha results in desolation.
+Gabriel uses a very specific word to render its meaning more precise: transgression or pesha (H) results in desolation.
 As we will see, pesha is the abomination.

 Pesha is one of several Hebrew words for sin.
-It has a special connotation, representing man committing a willful deed to spite God.
+It has a special connotation, describing man committing a willful deed to spite God.
 It symbolizes rebellion, defiance by resisting God's authority.
 It represents an act that goes "beyond the limits" of God's law.2 It also describes sin against His covenant.
-All this was acknowledged as one of Israel's great failures in Daniel's prayer in Daniel 9.
+All this was acknowledged as one of Israel's great failures in Daniel's prayer.
+In Daniel 9:24a it is the first "sin" that God's people must address.

-We have the misdeeds of the little horn of Daniel 8 against Jesus, His people and truth, taking over and destroying what the sanctuary or church really represents.
+We have the misdeeds of the little horn of Daniel 8 defying Jesus, His people and truth, taking over and destroying what the sanctuary or church really represents.
 Now Gabriel tells us how, in arrogance, that is done through his questions (8:13).
-Pesha challenges:
+The "sin" or "transgression" (pesha) challenges:

 - 1. God's authority

 - 2. God's covenant

-- 3. And His law
+- 3. God's law

 Where is the center of those three things?
-In the Sabbath commandment of the Decalogue.
+Right in the center of the Decalogue.
 Study especially Deuteronomy 5:12-15.
 This foundational apocalyptic prophecy shows that the Sabbath will be a pivotal issue at the end.
-Gabriel notes that that is a transgression that leads to "desolation."
+Gabriel notes that that is the transgression that leads to "desolation."